 Despite these efforts, prevention is largely in the hands of the fans.

-Officials at the Centers for Disease Control and Prevention (CDC) say the best way to avoid the illness is to get a flu shot.
+Officials at the Centers for Disease Control and Prevention (CDC) say the best way to avoid the illness is to

 If you didn’t get a flu shot, or you got one several days before the Super Bowl and just realized it takes up to two weeks before it kicks in, there are other ways you can prevent the flu.